Santa Ana Church (Manila)

-The elevation to National Shrine was declared last January 25, 2020 during the 120th Plenary Assembly of the Catholic Bishops Conference of the Philippines.
-The conferment of the title to the parish church will be on June 20, 2020 (tentatively).

 History

-The town of Santa Ana was first established by the Spanish Franciscan missionaries in 1578, in a settlement beside a creek connecting to the Pasig River, which the local inhabitants referred to as Sapà.
-Its first church, dedicated to their titular patroness Saint Anne, was made of nipa and bamboo until a decree from the Colonial Government in 1599 permitted the religious order to build the church in stone.
-However, the construction came only around 1720 upon the direction of then parish priest of Santa Ana Fr.
-Vicente Inglés, OFM wherein a new site was chosen, which is the current location of the structure.
-Dedicated to Our Lady of the Abandoned (Nuestra Señora de los Desamparados), the building of the stone church began on September 12, 1720, with the laying of the cornerstone by Governor General and Archbishop of Manila Francisco de la Cuesta, OSA.
-The construction took five years to finish, with the total cost of ₱ 33,000 including the donation of the Governor General amounting to four thousand pesos.
+The town of Santa Ana was first established by the Spanish Franciscan missionaries in 1578, in a settlement beside a creek connecting to the Pasig River, which the local inhabitants referred to as Sapà in the ancient Tagalog kingdom of Namayan.
+Its first church, dedicated to their titular patroness Saint Anne, after the similar-sounding Namayan, was made of nipa and bamboo until a decree from the colonial government in 1599 permitted the religious order to build the church in stone.
+However, the construction came only around 1720 upon the direction of then parish priest of Santa Ana, Vicente Inglés, wherein a new site was chosen, which is the current location of the structure.
+Dedicated to Our Lady of the Abandoned (Nuestra Señora de los Desamparados), the building of the stone church began on September 12, 1720, with the laying of the cornerstone by Governor-General and Archbishop of Manila Francisco de la Cuesta.
+Construction took five years to finish, with the total cost amounting to ₱ 33,000 including the donation of ₱4,000 by the Governor-General.

-In the early 1700s, Fr.
-Inglés went to Valencia, Spain.
+In the early 1700s, Inglés went to Valencia, Spain.
 The friar had been very enamored of a famous image of Our Lady that had become a popular spiritual attraction in Valencia.
-The image was known as the Our Lady of the Abandoned.
-While Fr.
-Inglés was in Valencia in 1713, he decided to have a copy of this image for Santa Ana Parish, which was in the process of being constructed near Manila.
+The image was known as the Our Lady of the Abandoned, comforting those whose loved ones have departed the mortal plane.
+While Inglés was in Valencia in 1713, he decided to have a copy of this image for Santa Ana Parish, which was in the process of being constructed near Manila.
 After reverently touching the copy to the original image, the friar brought the new replica with him back to the Philippines in 1717.
 The image has been venerated in Santa Ana since then.
-In time, the parish became known as Our Lady of the Abandoned Parish, as it is today, though St. Anne still is honored in the church with a statue of her with the Child Mary in a niche directly above the image of Our Lady of the Abandoned.
-Governor-General Francisco de la Cuesta, offered his bastón de mando to the image, and proclaimed her Gobernadora de la Ciudad de Manila ("Governor of the City of Manila").
+In time, the parish became known by present name of Our Lady of the Abandoned Parish, though Saint Anne still is honored with a statue of her and the Child Mary in the reredos niche directly above that of Our Lady of the Abandoned.
+Governor-General De la Cuesta offered his bastón de mando to the image, and proclaimed her Gobernadora de la Ciudad de Manila ("Governoress of the City of Manila").

 Santa Ana Church also served as barracks for wounded American soldiers during the Philippine–American War in 1899.
 The church complex was not destroyed by any bombs during the Battle of Manila in 1945.

+The Catholic Bishops' Conference of the Philippines approved the petition to elevate the church to a national shrine in January 2020.
+The solemn declaration was held on May 12, 2021, the church’s titular feast day.